From gameplay to public proof

 Register

 Sign up with your email.
-Magic-link login — no password required.
+Magic-link login, no password.
 You're verified in seconds.

 Install

 Download the Vera agent and install on your Windows PC.
-It runs silently as a background service.
+It runs quietly as a background service.

 Collect

-The agent captures process names, paths, publishers, loaded kernel drivers, and integrity flags.
+The agent captures running processes, loaded kernel drivers, and integrity flags.
 No keystrokes, no screenshots, no personal files.

 Detect

-Vera identifies gameplay moments by matching processes against curated game catalogs.
-Noise is filtered.
-Only relevant sessions surface.
+Vera identifies gameplay by matching activity against curated game catalogs.
+Background noise is filtered out; only real sessions surface.

 Publish